 A great cup of Java is what all good mornings should be made of.
 ALL.
-It shouldn`t surprise you to know that delicious coffee from around the world is enjoyed in a similar manner all over the globe.
+There are even websites that you can Visit here that help you to find the best coffee maker, so you can start your day off right.
+So, It shouldn`t surprise you to know that delicious coffee from around the world is enjoyed in a similar manner all over the globe.

-For some of us coffee is serious business.
+For some of us, coffee is a serious business.
 There is no messing with our brand and the time we like to spend alone with our Jo is important.
 If you want to read some coffee machine reviews visit The Full Moon Cafe who will help you out, or Little Coffee Place who have a great guide on single serve coffee makers (which are my personal favorite).

 Do you know that this little habit that you have is practiced in all four corners of the globe (technically the globe doesn’t have corners, but you know what I mean) in variations all day long.
 Some people prefer the comfort of having a coffee machine at home, with the Hamilton Beach 49980A being a popular choice.
 Coffee is a love undefined by borders, it seeps dark and pours deep into the hearts of people for its rich, earthy flavor, its caffeine buzz and that little sumthin-sumthin it’s got that has no name but puts a smile on your face.

 Coffee comes from the coffee bean plant which is located in several regions around the world.
 Some of the largest coffee-producing countries include Ethiopia, Brazil and Vietnam.
 There are two major varieties produced.
 The Robusta bean is the standard bean while the Arabica bean is the premium version.